Biography of the President of the Republic of Belarus

 The development of cooperation with the People's Republic of China is under the personal patronage of the Belarusian leader.
 The countries have established a trust-based comprehensive strategic partnership and mutually beneficial cooperation.

 The President is an ardent supporter of broader integration.
 Under the leadership of Aleksandr Lukashenko, Belarus has become known for its principled position within the UN and OSCE on the most pressing issues of the international agenda.
 Belarus is an initiator of the Eurasian Economic Union, the Collective Security Treaty Organization.
-The country makes a considerable contribution to the activities of the Shanghai Cooperation Organization, the Central European Initiative, the Eastern Partnership and other integration formats.
+The country makes a considerable contribution to the activities of the Commonwealth of independent States, the Shanghai Cooperation Organization, applied to join BRICS.
+Belarus has always been in favor of the development of partnership and mutually beneficial cooperation on the European continent, doing its best to promote this process and putting forward certain initiatives in a number of integration formats.

 Aleksandr Lukashenko has consistently pushed for resolving all international problems exclusively at the negotiating table.
 Thanks to this peacekeeping position, Belarus has become the main platform for settling the conflict in Ukraine.